-4.12 Mental Health
+4.12 Children requiring Mental Health support

 - 4.12.1 Parkgate Primary School, The Futures Trust recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should alert DSL/DDSLs and submit a written referral to the Overcoming Barriers Team, Dr. George

-Harris (Clinical Psychologist) or Ben Henley (Senior Mental Health Lead).
-All actions should be recorded in a timely fashion on CPOMS
+If staff are concerned that a child is suffering a mental health problem, they should alert DSL/DDSLs and submit a written referral to the Overcoming Barriers Team, Dr. George Harris (Clinical Psychologist) or Ben Henley (Senior Mental Health Lead).
+All actions should be recorded in a timely fashion on CPOMS.
+Staff are made aware of the Escalation Policy and how to access it.

 - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Parkgate Primary School, The Futures Trust has a trained Mental Health First Aider (Overcoming Barriers Team Leader) and the Head, Deputy and Chair of Governors have all attended Mental Health First Aid training.
-Parkgate Primary School, The Futures Trust has a designated member of staff responsible for the promotion of mental health and wellbeing across Parkgate Primary School, The Futures Trust (Ben Henley). - 4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2022. - 4.13 Parkgate Primary School, The Futures Trust have a duty to refer any children who are living in a private fostering arrangement to the local authority. - 4.14 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead. - 4.15 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Parkgate Primary School, The Futures Trust has a designated member of staff responsible for the promotion of mental health and wellbeing across Parkgate Primary School, The Futures Trust (Ben Henley). - 4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2023. - 4.13 Parkgate Primary School, The Futures Trust have a duty to refer any children who are living in a private fostering arrangement to the local authority. - 4.14 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead.